-Figure 17 shows the distribution of effort for troll fleets for 2003 and 2004 (2005 data are incomplete), with effort primarily off the coast of New Zealand and in the STCZ.
+Figure 17 shows the distribution of effort for troll fleets for 2005 and 2006, with effort primarily off the coast of New Zealand and in the Sub-tropical convergence zone (STCZ).

 Figure 17.
-Distribution of South Pacific albacore tuna troll fishery effort during 2003 (left) and 2004 (right).
+Distribution of South Pacific albacore tuna troll fishery effort during 2005 (left) and 2006 (right).